netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>name</b></td>
         <td>string</td>
         <td>
-          Name of the filter, that will be displayed in Console<br/>
+          Name of the filter, that is displayed in the Console<br/>
         </td>
         <td>true</td>
       </tr><tr>